eNotAlone

 Kind of up in the air.
 I am hopeful and confident we can resume communication and she can know that she trusts me.

 I'm in the same boat rnorth.
 My girl was raped by her brother in law when she was only 13.
 To make matters worse her family decided to pretty much just ignore the whole thing and act as if nothing had happened.
-To this day she is still expected to go to family gatherings and sit across the table from this POS and act as if everything is a-ok.
+To this day she is still expected to go to family gatherings and sit accross the table from this POS and act as if everything is a-ok.

 She acts very much the same way that you described your current situation in your post.